TheAvacad0/Springroll/README.md

  - More Tools in Launcher
  - Better system Manipulation
 # App Format
-Put the main batch file in a folder with your app name
+Put the main batch file in a folder named "Your app Name Here" And name the executable:
-named:
 ```c
 launch.bat
 ```
-Fill meta.cmd accordingly
+Fill meta.cmd accordingly in the same folder.